Odeneho-Calculus/kalxjs/KALXJS-FRAMEWORK/packages/router/docs/MIGRATION.md

 # Migration Guide: Upgrading to KalxJS Router 2.0

-This guide helps you migrate from the previous version of KalxJS Router to the new enhanced version that surpasses Vue Router in features and capabilities.
+This guide helps you migrate from the previous version of KalxJS Router to the new enhanced version of KalxJS Router.

 ## Table of Contents